 How To Find Internal Links to a Page (3 Proven Methods)

-There are different ways to quickly find internal links on a page, and we’ll explore three proven methods:
+Here are three different ways to find the internal links pointing to a page:

-3 Ways to Identify Internal Links to a Page
+3 Ways to Identify Internal Links Pointing to a Page

 1. Google Search Console

-The easiest method for finding incoming internal links is to use Google’s free website management tool.
+The easiest method for finding incoming internal links is to use Google’s free website management tool—Google Search Console.

-Open your GSC and click the Links option from the sidebar menu.
+On your GSC dashboard, find and click the Links option from the sidebar menu.

-Screenshot of Google Search Console Top internally-linked pages
+Screenshot of LinkStorm's top internally-linked pages on Google Search Console

 2. Screaming Frog